alphagov/paas-developer-docs/docs/deploying_apps/deploying_static_sites.md

 The site should now be live at `https://APPNAME.cloudapps.digital`.

+NOTE: the `http://` version of the URL will not work.
+You must enter `https://`.

-Note that if the static content you want to serve is in a different folder to `manifest.yml`, you can add a `path` declaration to `manifest.yml` e.g. `path: dist` or `path: /site/assets`.
+If the static content you want to serve is in a different folder to `manifest.yml`, you can add a `path` declaration to `manifest.yml` e.g. `path: dist` or `path: /site/assets`.

 ##Adding more instances